Lemoncode/react-by-sample/22_Hooks_UseContext/Readme.md

 ## Steps to build it

-- Let's copy the code from sample _17 Context_.
+- Let's copy the code from sample _19 RenderProps_.

 - Let's install the dependencies.